aghale/Getting-and-Cleaning-Data-Project/README.md

 CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.

+README.md is project description

 run_analyis.R contains R script and performs above required task.

-tidy_average_data.txt outputs the tidy dataset with the average of variable as requred in step 5
+tidy_average_data.txt output file of  the tidy dataset with the average of variable as requred in step 5

+## How to run '''run_analyisi.R'''
+More detail information in CodeBook.md
+* Required librareis : data.table and Plyr package
+* Run/ Source the R script from the R prompt or Rstudio.
+* Check's if the file exits or not
+* Performs all the above 5 steps and output the tidy_average_data.txt